Stephboss9/Stephboss9/README.md

 ### Welcome everybody, I'm Stephane 👋
-I'm a 21 y/o passionate about full stack software development who has fun building beautiful and functional web experiences🧑🏾‍💻
+I'm a 21 y/o passionate about full stack software development who has fun building beautiful and functional web experiences🧑🏾‍💻.
 I'm also a senior computer science major and math minor at the University of Maryland, College Park 🏫

 ## Current endeavors